MostTornBrain/Swift-Radio-Pro/README.md

 #Swift Radio

 Swift Radio is an open source radio station app with robust and professional features.
-This is a fully realized Radio App built entirely in Swift 2.
+This is a fully realized Radio App built entirely in Swift 2, modifed to demonstrate using the [RadioKit](http://www.stormyprods.com/products/radiokit.php) streaming library.

 ![alt text](http://matthewfecher.com/wp-content/uploads/2015/09/screen-1.jpg "Swift Radio")